The Lasting Words program

-The Lasting Words project allows people who are approaching the end of their life to have their stories, thoughts and special memories captured.
+The Lasting Words program allows people who are approaching the end of their life to have their stories, thoughts and special memories captured by our interviewers.

 Lasting Words volunteers visit people in their homes or in residential aged care, record their conversations and transcribe their stories.